South Ferry/Whitehall Street station: Construction and opening

+The South Ferry loop was built as part of subsection 2 of Contract 2 and was largely constructed as an open trench.
+Contractors installed a waterproof membrane and operated pumps continuously to prevent the loop from being inundated by water from New York Harbor.
+Battery Park was only 5 to 7 ft above mean high water, while the South Ferry station, 23 ft below, was as much as 17 ft beneath mean high water.
+Because Battery Park had been created largely through land reclamation, workers found skulls, copper coins, logs, and remnants of brick piers when they were excavating the station's site.
+A temporary trestle was built to allow workers to remove dirt onto barges.

 On July 10, 1905, the outer South Ferry platform opened; the inner track existed when the station was built, but only as a storage track.
 There was as yet no IRT service to Brooklyn, and all trains terminated at South Ferry's outer-loop platform.
 The Joralemon Street Tunnel opened in 1908, and all rush-hour trains started operating to Brooklyn the next year.
 To address overcrowding, in 1909, the New York Public Service Commission proposed lengthening platforms at stations along the original IRT subway.
 As part of a modification to the IRT's construction contracts, made on January 18, 1910, the company was to lengthen station platforms to accommodate ten-car express and six-car local trains.
 The South Ferry station was not lengthened, but the platforms at other stations were extended, and six-car local trains began operating in October 1910.
 On January 23, 1911, ten-car express trains began running on the Lenox Avenue Line, and the following day, ten-car express trains were inaugurated on the West Side Line.